 Narration: Charlotte Mason’s approach to grammar and spelling relied heavily on a foundation of reading, hearing, and copying well-written literature for several years.
 Also essential to language development was narration or ‘telling back’.
 Children learn the art of listening to increasingly longer passages, and then narrating them.
 This skill takes time to build and requires the ability to construct sentences and order ideas into language, but does so without tying this to the ability to write and spell.
 Spelling and writing are learned gently, and by the end of roughly third grade or about age 9, children should have the skills to begin putting their ability to narrate to paper by beginning to write short narrations.

-Math: Kuske Math is an excellent, concrete visual method that we use primarily in kindergarten where the children learn to work with numbers and quantity and manipulate the addition and subtraction facts to 10.
+Math: Kuske Math is an excellent, concrete visual method that we use primarily in kindergarten and first grade where the children learn to work with numbers and quantity and manipulate the addition and subtraction facts to 10.
 Check out the visual model at kuskemath.com .

-Math in Focus*, a Singapore curriculum, is used as a springboard for 1st-3rd grade classes.
+Math in Focus*, a Singapore curriculum, is used as a springboard for 1st grade.
 However, we integrate the Kuske visual model where appropriate and also apply the Charlotte Mason method wherever we can.
 The method always seeks to relay an idea to the child, and, in the early years of math, relies heavily on the use of concrete objects and the conceptual understanding of numbers that builds acuity in mental math.
 2nd-4th grade uses Singapore Primary U.S. Edition.

 * Math in Focus IS labeled as Common Core, but we pick and choose and eliminate several chapters that are unnecessary or repetitive.
 We find that the four-group visual model from Kuske math, combined with an understanding of the Charlotte Mason method, allows the books to be used simply as a resource.

-History/Geography: The 4-year American history cycle begins in 1st grade using living books from Beautiful Feet publishers.
+History/Geography: The 4-year American history cycle begins in 1st grade using select living books mostly from Beautiful Feet publishers.
 Each year covers a portion of American history from Explorers through Modern.
-A history “spine” (a living history book written in narrative form versus dry facts to memorize) is recommended for home use that helps tie everything together (a spine is a single book that moves chronologically through history using a collection of stories).
+A history “spine” (a living history book written in narrative form versus dry facts to memorize) is recommended for home use that helps tie everything together.

 In kindergarten, students will be exposed to significant historical events and people as well as geography through appropriate stories.
 In Upper Elementary, we recommend, as Charlotte Mason did, introducing a stream of British/European history alongside American.